raphaelsty/M5-Forecasting-Accuracy/README.md

 **[Chantilly](https://github.com/creme-ml/chantilly) is a project that aims to ease train Creme models when they are deployed.
 Chantilly is a minimalist API based on the Flask framework.** Chantilly allows to make predictions, train models and measure model performance in real time.
 It gives access to a dashboard.

-Chantilly is a library currently under development.
-For various reasons, I choose to extract the files from Chantilly that I'm interested in to realize this project.
 I chose to deploy my API with [Digital Ocean](https://www.digitalocean.com).
-You will be able to find the whole architecture of my API [here](https://github.com/raphaelsty/M5-Forecasting-Accuracy).

 To deploy my API, I followed the following steps:

 - I selected the server on Digital Ocean with the smallest configuration